Preliminary strategic climate risk assessment

-The Province has completed a Preliminary Strategic Climate Risk Assessment for B.C.
+The Province completed a Preliminary Strategic Climate Risk Assessment for B.C. in 2019.
 This is the first phase of an initiative to better understand climate-related risks in B.C. and help government develop appropriate measures to address those risks.

 The climate risk assessment evaluates the likelihood of 15 climate risk events that could occur in B.C. along with their health, social, economic and environmental consequences.
 It is the first report of its kind in Canada to examine provincial-scale climate risks.